Ultrasound IrelandMedical & Maternity Ultrasound Centers

 Results:Radiologist report sent within 2-3 working days

 Musculoskeletal (MSK) ultrasound is a powerful diagnostic tool for evaluating disorders of the muscles, tendons, ligaments, and joints.
-Unlike static imaging such as X-rays, ultrasound provides real-time, dynamic images — meaning we can watch how your structures move and function during the examination.
+Unlike static imaging, ultrasound provides real-time, dynamic images — meaning we can watch how your structures move and function during the examination.

-Ultrasound is often the first-choice imaging modality for soft tissue and joint problems because of its ability to provide detailed images without radiation, at a lower cost than MRI, and with the ability to examine structures in motion.
+Ultrasound is often the first-choice imaging modality for soft tissue and joint problems because it provides detailed images without radiation and can examine structures while they move.

 What We Assess With This Scan